Portland-Bit-Devs/pdx-bitdevs-site/content/2025-09-23-socratic-seminar-39.md

 - Interaction and asking questions are encouraged!

 ### Requests
-- A guest speaker for September 23 2025
+- A guest speaker for October 27 2025
 - Artist / Graphic designed to help with branding and web applications

 ### Schedule